cwy20030/ActiGlobe/articles/Circadian-Analysis.md

 24hour
 components](Circadian-Analysis_files/figure-html/Model%202%20OLS%20in%20parts-1.png)

-### Circularized Gaussian Kernel Density Estimation (KDE)
+### Gaussian Kernel Density Estimation on Circularized Time

-Besides the traditional cosinor-based methodology, ActiGlobe also offers circularized Gaussian kernel density estimation.
-In contrast to the traditional cosinor method, uses nonparametric kernel smoothing to map the activity pattern on a circularized time-domain.
+Besides the traditional cosinor rhythmetry, ActiGlobe also offers Gaussian kernel density estimation (KDE).
+In contrast to the traditional cosinor method, `CosinrM.KDE` uses nonparametric kernel smoothing to map the activity pattern on a circularized time domain.
 This strategy allows it to better respect the intensity and the duration of the underlying rest-activity patterns, without forcing a sinusoidal shape.
-To facilitate transition from cosinor model, we designed to generate cosinor-like parameters by projecting the model onto an imaginary cosinor plane.
+To ease transition from cosinor model, we designed `CosinorM.KDE` to generate cosinor-like parameters by projecting the model onto an imaginary cosinor plane.